V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot3.md

 We typically use the Jackpot3 board in AP mode (access point), this is a direct connection between your web enabled device and the board itself.
 No internet connection is used in this case, this is a direct connection to the Jackpot3 from your web enabled device.

 ???
 Info "If your shop has a strong home network wifi signal..."
     You can also configure your Jackpot in STA mode if you have a strong signal to your home WiFi network.
-This will get your board connected to your local network, meaning you will be connected to the Jackpot3 and the internet at the same time, you can now wirelessly transfer files to your Jackpot, and to connect you can either go to your board's IP address or just use http://fluid.local.
+This will get your board connected to your local network, meaning you will be connected to the Jackpot3 and the internet at the same time, you can now wirelessly transfer files to your Jackpot, and to connect you can either go to your board's IP address or just use http://fluidnc.local (you can edit this address).

     This is advanced and not recommended unless you are very confident in your networking setup.
 It is not recommended to use STA mode until you are familiar with how the firmware and your machine work as it is very difficult to support and troubleshoot network issues.
 Please stick to AP mode until everything is stable with your workflow.